Te Puiaki Kaipūtaiao Maea MacDiarmid Emerging Scientist Prize

 Expectations

-• The recipient of the Prize may be expected to be involved in promotional opportunities appropriate to receiving The Prime Minister’s MacDiarmid Emerging Scientist Prize.
+- The recipient of the Prize will be expected to be involved in promotional opportunities appropriate to receiving The Prime Minister’s MacDiarmid Emerging Scientist Prize.

 Announcement

-• The winner is expected to make themselves available for half a day in January/February 2025 to meet with the Prime Minister’s Science Prize media liaison personnel in preparation of media material and photos.
+- The winner is expected to make themselves available for a full day in February 2026 to meet with the Prime Minister’s Science Prize media liaison personnel in preparation of media material and photos.

-• The winner will be announced in March/April 2025. (date to be confirmed)
+- The winner will be announced in March/April 2026. (date to be confirmed) and the winner will be expected to make themselves available for that announcement.

 Closing